nsi6000/handbook/src/computer_science.md

 ## Terraform & Infrastructure-as-code
 1. Terraform Up and Running - Yevgeniy Brikman.
 (978-1098116743)
 2. Terraform in Action - Scott Winkler.
 (978-1617296895)
+3. Terraform in Depth - Robert Hafner.
+(978-1633438002)
-3. Infrastruce as Code: Dynamic Systems for the Cloud Age - Kief Morris.
+4. Infrastruce as Code: Dynamic Systems for the Cloud Age - Kief Morris.
 (978-1098114671)
-4. Infrastruce as Code, Patterns and Practices: With examples in Python and Terraform - Rosemary Wang.
+5. Infrastruce as Code, Patterns and Practices: With examples in Python and Terraform - Rosemary Wang.
 (978-1617298295)
 ## Continuous Integration and Continuous Delivery / DevOps
 1. Jenkins: The Definitive Guide - John Smart.
 (978-1449305352)
 2. Continuous Delivery with Docker and Jenkins - Rafal Leszko.
 (978-1803237480)